 After a pause, letting the thought sink in, he continues "This ship is seeking knowledge.
 All of the things people tell you to seek out in life - a college degree, a job, a paycheck, awards, research publications, critical acclaim, etc. - all of these things happen as a result of seeking knowledge.
 If you live your life by this guiding principle, you'll never be lead astray.
 However, if you start to chase the wake of your ship - the job, the piece of paper that says you earned a college degree, etc. - you'll end up chasing your tail and halting any sense of forward progression."
 For example, if you go through college seeking a high GPA and the end overall degree, you tend to miss out on the most formative aspects of higher education.
 However, if you approach college seeking knowledge and challenging yourself, you'll typically end up with a good GPA and graduate with a degree - the "wake" which came as a result of knowing how to orient your "ship."

 This analogy has stuck with me for quite some time and provoked a considerable amount of thought.
 I really liked looking at life and classifying things as "guiding principles" and "results".
-I have since expanded my view of this analogy from simply seeking knowledge to a number of what I call "noble pursuits", including the following: seeking knowledge, giving love, exploring foreign terrain, challenging oneself, and building relationships within communities.
+I have since expanded my view of this analogy from simply seeking knowledge to a number of what I call "noble pursuits", including the following: seeking knowledge, sharing love, exploring foreign environments, challenging oneself, and building relationships within communities.
 Your noble pursuits may be different, but pursue these things and you will live a deeply satisfying life.